banban525/hassio-echonetlite2mqtt/README.md

 2.1.
 Log in to your Home Assistant and open Settings → Add-ons → Add-on store.

 2.2.
-If ECHONETLite2MQTT is not available, run "Check for updates" from the menu in the upper right.
+If `ECHONETLite2MQTT` is not available, run "Check for updates" from the menu in the upper right.
 Refresh the web page if necessary.

 2.3.
-Open ECHONETLite2MQTT.
+Open `ECHONETLite2MQTT` . `ECHONETLite2MQTT-alpha` is the development version.
+Use it only if you need the latest features.

 2.4.
 Click the "INSTALL" button to install.